Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Females And Males Of Reproductive Potential

-Studies of risdiplam in juvenile and adult rats and in monkeys demonstrated adverse effects on the reproductive organs, including germ cells, in males at clinically-relevant plasma exposures [see Use In Specific Populations and Nonclinical Toxicology].
+Studies of risdiplam in juvenile and adult rats and in monkeys demonstrated adverse effects on the reproductive organs, including germ cells, in males at clinically relevant plasma exposures [see Use In Specific Populations and Nonclinical Toxicology].

 Pregnancy Testing